Grapevine Colleyville-Supporting & Advocating for Gifted Education

 Section 2.2 – Goals.
 The goals of SAGE shall be as follows:

-A. To increase awareness and sensitivity of parents, teachers, school administrators and the public to the intellectual, social and emotional needs of gifted and talented students;
+A. To increase awareness and sensitivity of parents, teachers, school administrators and counselors, and the public to the intellectual, social and emotional needs of gifted and talented students;

 C. To provide a chain of communication between the Association, the community, the GCISD administration and staff, the GCISD School Board, and all who are interested in the needs of gifted students;

 D. To provide a base for disseminating information about giftedness and available resources;

 E. To provide a support forum for parents of gifted and talented students and to encourage parents’ participation in public education and other programs for gifted children;